octoi/bookme/README.md

-# chatclub
+# Bookme

-Yet another chat app
+a booking system